-Flashing is a key part of the LP® SmartSide® Trim & Siding installation process, helping to protect homes from the elements by preventing moisture intrusion.
-When you are installing lap siding, incorrectly installed flashing may lead to moisture issues that can affect other aspects of the home, in addition to the siding.
+Flashing is a key part of the LP® SmartSide® Trim & Siding installation process, helping to protect homes from the elements by helping to prevent moisture intrusion.
+When you are installing lap siding, incorrectly installed flashing may lead to moisture issues that can affect other aspects of the home in addition to the siding.

 “Some pieces of flashing, like Z-flashing, can be purchased off the shelf in certain measurements,”

 Ojeda adds.
 He notes that while LP SmartSide siding installation instructions require Z-flashing to have a 4-inch upper leg, stock flashing may not always meet that requirement.
-If this is the case, supplement the stock Z-flashing with flashing tape to create the 4" upper leg.
+If this is the case, supplement the stock Z-flashing with flashing tape to create the 4-inch upper leg.

-In many cases, professionals install flashing under siding in areas such as butt joints to provide weather protection for the building envelope.
+In many cases, professionals install flashing under siding in areas such as butt joints to help provide weather protection for the building envelope.
 The video above shows flashing in between the butt joints, then demonstrates a tip on running the cut edge of your siding into the trim and leaving the factory edge at the butt joint with the pan flashing behind it.
-"The purpose of metal flashing behind the butt joint is to protect against water intrusion and to protect the housewrap from UV degradation," Ojeda says.
+"The purpose of metal flashing behind the butt joint is to help protect against water intrusion and to help protect the housewrap from UV degradation," Ojeda says.